-Bios below include personnel associated with the project from January 2019 onwards.
+Bios below include personnel associated with the project from January 1, 2019 through December 31, 2020.
 Affiliations and positions listed reflect status of the involved personnel at the beginning of the project.

 University of North Carolina School of Information and Library Science